-- The license code 27 is granted on the EVS server, in combination with the code for the configuration mode. - The Resolution parameter is set to UHDTV-4K.

-See section "Video and Reference Settings" on page 111.

-The Interface parameter is set to a 3G or 12G value.
+- The license code 27 is granted on the EVS server, in combination with the code for the configuration mode. - The Resolution parameter is set to UHDTV-4K. - See section "Video and Reference Settings" on page 120. - The Interface parameter is set to a 3G, 12G or XIP value. - See section "Base Settings" on page 139.